HugoRCD/shelve/packages/cli/README.md

 ## Configuration

 Configuration is loaded from cwd.
-You can use either `shelve.json`, `shelve.config.json` or `.shelverc.json`, but running the CLI without any configuration will create a `shelve.json` file.
+You can use either `shelve.json`, `shelve.config.json`, but running the CLI without any configuration will create a `shelve.json` file.

 The CLI also has a json schema for the configuration file. that can be used to validate the configuration file. (see it [here](https://raw.githubusercontent.com/HugoRCD/shelve/main/packages/types/schema.json))